sekhavati/crystalline/README.md

        <summary><code>toIndex</code></summary>
        <p>
        <br/>
-       Return a new array with the item at the index specified moved to the chosen index.
+       Create a new array with the item at the index specified moved to the chosen index.

        ```javascript
        const input = ["a", "b", "c", "d", "e", "f"];